 Nice Ice!
 The Twin Cities’ Frozen Wonders Beckon with Beauty

-For winter adventurers, 2018-19 brings an unusual and beautiful convergence of frozen beauty: Ice Castles near the St. Croix River; Saint Paul Winter Carnival ice sculptures in Saint Paul’s Rice Park; and the frozen Minnehaha waterfalls near the Mississippi River in Minneapolis.
+For winter adventurers, 2018-19 brings an unusual and beautiful convergence of frozen beauty: Ice Castles near Excelsior Bay; Saint Paul Winter Carnival ice sculptures in Saint Paul’s Rice Park; and the frozen Minnehaha waterfalls near the Mississippi River in Minneapolis.

 The tough part may be deciding when to visit.
 While sunshine seems to bring out all the blues, a light snowfall adds an enchanting snow-globe atmosphere.